Tina Bhatia

 Tina Bhatia is an Indian actress.
-She is best known for her role in Gulabo Sitabo, Gully Boy.
+She is best known for her roles in Gulabo Sitabo and Gully Boy.

 Acting career

-Bhatia made her debut with 2012 release '.
-She also worked for two TV serial namely Pyar Ke Papad, “Kyunki Jeena Isi Ka Naam Hai” and “Zindgi dot com” for Doordarshan.
-She has also worked in English language film Interconnect In 2019, She played a notable role in Gully Boy.
-In 2020, She appeared in Gulabo Sitabo as a supporting role.
+Bhatia made her film debut in 2012.
+She also worked for two TV serials namely Pyar Ke Papad and Kyunki Jeena Isi Ka Naam Hai.
+She has also worked in English language film Interconnect.
+In 2019, Bhatia played a role in Gully Boy.
+In 2020, she appeared in Gulabo Sitabo as a supporting role.